jovotech/jovo-framework/docs/integrations/analytics/voicehero.md

 [VoiceHero](https://www.voicehero.ai/) empowers developers increase retention and performance of their voice app.
 Through powerful insights into user behaviour, VoiceHero points out actionable next steps to 10x your voice app.

 VoiceHero is currently in closed beta.
-Head on over to [our main site](https://www.voicehero.ai/) to get started.
+Head on over to [their main site](https://www.voicehero.ai/) to get started.

 ## Installation